beauwilliams/vagrant-kali/README.md

 # Delete the VM
 $vagrant destroy

+# Some other helpful commands

+# Reconfigure the virtual machine after a source code change.
+$vagrant provision

+# Reload the virtual machine.
+Useful when you need to change network or synced folder settings.
+$vagrant reload

 ```
 * I keep my vagrantfiles in `~/VagrantMachines` so I recommend cloning this repo there.
 * The VM login is vagrant:vagrant (not kali:kali)